 App Marketing Has Changed

 A few years ago, segmentation and custom audiences were the farthest things from many app marketers’ minds.
-That’s because the roots of the app category are in gaming, and game marketing used to be focused more around hype rather than traditional or “tradigital” marketing principles.
+That’s because the roots of the app category are in all consuming gaming, and game marketing used to be focused more around hype rather than traditional or “tradigital” marketing principles.

 In those days, app marketing was all about creating a frenzy of hype on the first days of an app launch, which drove the new app into the all-important app rankings charts (Android, iOS) of the App Store and Google Play.
 Rankings and top app lists were crucial to driving trial, which in turn drove rankings and more hype.

 Funny story to give you a sense of how prevalent was this thinking: an app marketer for a financial services app once told our team, “We’d buy installs in an alley from a guy with a paper bag if it helped our app store ranking.”
 That gives you a sense of how hype-driven the market was, and how low on the priorities list were measures of user quality.

 As we all know, the app market mushroomed at an incredible pace.
 The chart below shows you the total number of apps in the Apple App Store by year.

 Those figures effectively put an end to relying on app ranking charts – there are simply too many apps to make entering the charts realistic for most new apps.
 And for apps outside the gaming sector, the likelihood of making the charts is even more remote.

 But even more important to the evolution of the market has been the recognition that most apps are user sieves, losing the vast majority of their users in just the first three months after and install.
 We did some analysis across companies without proactive customer retention programs and found the following:

 Imagine that you paid to acquire 100 app users today – that is, you drove 100 paid installs on Android or iOS mobile devices with paid advertising.

 In just seven days, you will have lost 83 daily active users (DAUs).